Two 100 TeV neutrinos coincident with the Seyfert galaxy NGC 7469: Introduction

 The IceCube Neutrino Observatory detected a diffuse astrophysical neutrino flux above 30\,TeV in 2013 \citep{neutrinoflux}.
 However, the origin for most of this flux is still largely unknown.
 In general, neutrino production requires acceleration of protons or heavier nuclei to high energies.
 In the presence of a proton or photon target, those high-energy particles can interact to produce pions.
 The charged pions produce neutrinos in their decay chain.
 Active galaxies belong to the most promising candidates for high-energy neutrino production~\citep[see][for a recent review]{Kurahashi:2022utm}.

 Several individual neutrino source candidates were identified, including the flaring $\gamma$-ray blazar TXS 0506+056 \citep{txs2018,txs2018excess} and the tidal disruption events AT2019dsg~\citep{Stein:2020xhk} and AT2019fdr~\citep{Reusch:2021ztx}.
 The most significant source candidate is the nearby Seyfert galaxy NGC 1068 with a significance of $4.2\sigma$~\citep{ngc1068neutrinos}.
 The neutrino emission from NGC 1068 is best described by a power-law with a spectral index of $3.2\pm 0.2$.
 The excess consists of $79^{+22}_{-20}$ neutrinos mostly at TeV energies~\citep{ngc1068neutrinos}.
-Neutrino production in NGC 1068 can be explained by disk-corona models~\citep[see e.g.,][]{2022arXiv220702097I,Murase:2022dog,2022ApJ...939...43E,Inoue:2019yfs}.
+Neutrino production in NGC 1068 can be explained by several models involving coronae, shocks, winds, and their interaction with dense material~\citep[see e.g.,][]{2022arXiv220702097I,Murase:2022dog,2022ApJ...939...43E,Inoue:2019yfs}.
 Further evidence for neutrino production by Seyfert galaxies was presented by \citet{IceCube:2023jds} and \citet{2023arXiv230609018N}, who identified NGC 4151 and NGC 3079 as additional potential neutrino emitters.

 Here, we present the detection of two 100\,TeV neutrinos, IC220424A and IC230416A, selected by the IceCube realtime system, spatially coincident with the Seyfert galaxy NGC\,7469 located at a redshift of $0.016$.
-The distance of NGC\,7469 is not well constrained and thus we assume a value of 70\,Mpc in a standard $\Lambda$CDM cosmology in agreement with most of the recent literature, in particular with the GOALS project~\citep{2009PASP..121..559A} which has studied NGC\,7469 extensively as part of the JWST Early Release Science program~\citep{jwst_early}.
+The distance of NGC\,7469 is not well constrained, and thus we assume a value of 70\,Mpc in a standard $\Lambda$CDM cosmology in agreement with most of the recent literature, in particular with the GOALS project~\citep{2009PASP..121..559A} which has studied NGC\,7469 extensively as part of the JWST Early Release Science program~\citep{jwst_early}.
 This work presents a statistical test to evaluate the chance coincidence of the two neutrinos and NGC 7469.
 We test two source catalogs, the Million Quasars~\citep{milliquas} and the Turin-SyCAT catalog~\citep{turincatalog}.

 The work is structured as follows: We first summarize the multi-wavelength properties of NGC\,7469 and compare it to the neutrino source candidate NGC\,1068 in Sec.~\ref{sec:ngc7469}.
 Section~\ref{sec:catalog} and~\ref{sec:neutrinodata} present the source catalogs and neutrino dataset, respectively.
 Our method to calculate the chance coincidence is outlined in Sec.~\ref{sec:test} and the results are outlined in Sec.~\ref{sec:results}.
 In Sec.~\ref{sec:discussion} we report a discussion of our findings.